leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q2.
 What are the top two User Agents?*

-A majority of the requests should be from Internet Explorer v11 and iPhone6 users, but it’s not guaranteed due to the randomness of the iRule.
+A majority of the requests should be from Internet Explorer v11 and iPhone6 users, but it's not guaranteed due to the randomness of the iRule.

 Module - Monitors and Status